marianac94/homework_wdi/hw9-11/github-lab-answers.md

 # Why would you want to use a branch other than the default master?
 Because you don't want to work on the original one and once the changes are submitted you can upload it to the master branch

+--
+# Give an example for when you would use git merge and give an example for when it would be better to submit a pull request to have your branch merged
+merge the branch using git merge newbranch.
+This will merge the newbranch branch into the currently active branch (usually master)

+# What command do you use to send all of the work that you've done locally to your remote repository?
+git push origin master